• Home

 Post Processor

 Three sample lathe specific post processor definitions have been provided : Mach3-Turn, Mach3-Turn-CV (Mach3 with CutViewer definitions) and EMC2-Turn.
+These definitions may need to be customised to suit the configuration of those controllers.

 This section describes some post processor properties that are relevant to customising the lathe gcode output.